jpsca/writeadoc/docs/content/autodoc.md

 For optimal results:

-1. Start with a short one-line description.
+1. Start with a short, one-line description.
 2. Follow with a blank line and then a more detailed description.
 3. Use standard sections like "Arguments:" (or "Args:"), "Returns:", "Raises:", and "Examples:".
 4. Document all parameters, return values, and exceptions.